cheat-sheets/game-theory-cheat-sheet/README.md

   - Strictly Dominant Strategy - same as Dominant Strategy
   - Weakly Dominant Strategy - a strategy that is always better than or equal to any other strategy, for any profile of other players' actions.

 **Dominant Strategy Nash Equilibrium** - a Nash equilibrium in which all strategies are dominant.
-Can be found by elimination of strictly dominated strategies.
+If it exists can be found by elimination of strictly dominated strategies.

 **Dominated Strategy** - a strategy, such that, regardless of what any other players do, the strategy earns a player a smaller payoff than some other strategy.